A physical therapist helps an elderly man with a stretching exercise in a bright, minimalist room.

 Demand for physical therapy is expected to increase in response to the health needs of an aging population, particularly the large baby-boom generation.
 This group is staying more active later in life than previous generations did.
 However, many baby boomers also are entering the prime age for heart attacks, strokes, and mobility-related injuries, increasing the demand for physical therapy in rehabilitation.

-In addition, more physical therapist assistants will be needed to help patients maintain their mobility and manage the effects of chronic conditions, such as diabetes and obesity.
+In addition, more physical therapist assistants will be needed to help patients learn how to maintain their mobility and manage the effects of chronic conditions, such as diabetes and obesity.

 Physical therapists are expected to rely on physical therapist assistants, particularly in long-term care environments, in order to reduce the cost of physical therapy services.
 This should contribute to employment growth of physical therapist assistants.